List of Gotham (franchise) characters: Edward Nygma / Riddler

-Edward "Ed" Nygma (portrayed by Cory Michael Smith; season 1–5) is a forensics operative who works for the Gotham City Police Department and often presents his information in riddles.
+Edward "Ed" Nygma (portrayed by Cory Michael Smith; seasons 1–5) is a forensics operative who works for the Gotham City Police Department and often presents his information in riddles.
 He initially starts off as an awkward but intelligent man with an unrequited crush on archivist Kristen Kringle.
 After being constantly mistreated by his fellow co-workers, he murders a fellow officer named Tom, Kringle's abusive boyfriend, which causes him to suffer a mental breakdown that results in a second personality.
 He eventually became Kristen's boyfriend, but after revealing the truth of his murder to Kringle, he accidentally strangles her in an attempt to stop her from calling the police.
 Following this, his narcissistic dark side manipulates him, eventually taking over.
 While burying her body in the woods, a passerby approaches and interferes, whom Nygma kills.
 After finding him in the woods hiding from Theo Galavan, Nygma allows Oswald Cobblepot to live with him, later assisting him in healing Gordon.

 Nygma later figures out Gordon's hand in Theo Galavan's death and orchestrates his arrest by framing him for the death of Carl Pinkney.
 During a confrontation with Gordon at the spot where Kristin Kringle was buried, Nygma's plot was exposed with Nathaniel Barnes and the other police officers nearby.
 Nygma is arrested by the police and remanded to Arkham Asylum.
 After he investigates and finds out who Hugo Strange is and his experiments, Nygma briefly escapes but is caught and recaptured after a brief encounter with Selina.
-He later aids Hugo Strange in interrogating Bruce Wayne and Lucius Fox but was re-incarcerated afterwards.
+He later aids Strange in interrogating Bruce Wayne and Lucius Fox but was re-incarcerated afterwards.

 Six months later, Oswald has him declared sane and has him released from Arkham Asylum so that he can help Penguin become mayor.
 Nygma buys back the money that Butch was bribing people with in order to vote for Oswald, in order to prove a point that the people of Gotham loved him regardless.
 Later, Nygma meets and becomes infatuated with a woman striking the resemblance to Kringle and also likes riddles named Isabella.
 After forming a relationship with her, Oswald, who secretly harbors feelings for Nygma, orders Gabriel to cut the brakes off of Isabella's car, killing her.
 After Nygma is informed by Barbara of Oswald's romantic feelings for him, he discovers that he indeed killed Isabella.
 Nygma then forms a partnership with Barbara, Tabitha, and Butch to destroy everything Penguin loves, and after breaking his sanity and destroying his reputation, Nygma shoots Oswald in the harbor docks, although Oswald claims to love Nygma still, and Nygma is nothing without him.
 Nygma then begins a killing spree in order to prove his superiority, taking pills that cause him to hallucinate Oswald, before taking the moniker of the Riddler.